theelims/PsychicMqttClient/README.md

 ## Advanced Usage

-Check the commented header file and the `FullyFeatured` example for a complete list of all event handlers and configuration options.
+Check the [documentation](/documentation.md) or the commented header file and the `FullyFeatured` example for a complete list of all event handlers and configuration options.
 You can even get access to the ESP-IDF MQTT Clients' configuration object, should you need parameters not broken out to the API.

 ## License

 MIT License

-Copyright (c) 2024 elims
+Copyright (c) 2025 elims

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal